Tag Archives: 2019 Films

 Grade: A

-The film is heartwarming and teary with a poignant and inspirational message, and in 2019 we could all use a little Mister Rogers in our lives.
+The film is heartwarming and teary with a poignant and inspirational message, and in 2019, we could all use a little Mister Rogers in our lives.

 Lloyd’s wife, Andrea, serves as a mediator when their newborn son becomes an interesting link between father and son.
-When Lloyd meets with Mister Rogers (Hanks), he at first is skeptical of the man’s benevolence, but the two men slowly develop a strong bond, forging a deep friendship.
+When Lloyd meets with Mister Rogers (Hanks), he is at first skeptical of the man’s benevolence, but the two men slowly develop a strong bond, forging a deep friendship.

-Director, Marielle Heller drew acclaim for her recent film, Can You Ever Forgive Me?
+Director Marielle Heller drew acclaim for her recent film, Can You Ever Forgive Me?
 (2018), a project about a grizzled New York writer.

 Once again, her lead character is a dark and troubled writer, but with enough humanity bubbling under the surface to make the character likable.
 The contrast between the two main characters (Lloyd and Mister Rogers) is palpable and central to the story, making it intriguing and successful.